Tuesday, March 19, 2013

 Portmeirion is a cute place.
 It's in Gwynedd, North Wales.
 If you ever heard of the tv series "The Prisoner", it was filmed here.
 It was built starting in 1925 and was finished in 1975.
 It's the dream of Sir Clough Williams-Ellis, this town resembles an Italian villa.
 Quaint is a word I don't use often, but this would fit that bill.
 It's been compared to Portofino, Italy but Sir Clough Williams-Ellis repeatedly denied this.
 He did, however, draw from a love of the Italian village stating, "How should I not have fallen for Portofino?
 Indeed its image remained with me as an almost perfect example of the man-made adornment and use of an exquisite site."

 We then headed down to the beach.
-It was an amazingly beautiful day with sun shining down on us, a cool breeze (but not too much!) and the view was stunning!
+It was an amazingly beautiful day with the sun shining down on us, a cool breeze (but not too much!) and the view was stunning!
 The sand was soft and not a rock in sight, as we have found many on some of the beaches.
 The view of the water and of the town from this direction were both quite impressive!
 From there, we headed back to the town and explored a few more of the areas.
 They have their own pottery design and quite a few of the stores were dedicated to this cause.
-Definitely a nice place to visit.
+Definitely, a nice place to visit.

 If you haven't heard of The Prisoner, you can view them on www.Youtube.com and search for it by name.
-Make sure you start at Episode 1 and not the Series Finale like I did - it won't make any sense if you watch it backwards (speaking from experience here!).
+Make sure you start at Episode 1 and not the Series Finale like I did - it won't make any sense if you watch it backward (speaking from experience here!).

 I'm sure Portmeirion had even more features than what we saw but it was a lovely day out with no rain and a lovely town to explore.
 If you are in the area (and I hope you do visit Wales one day!), be sure to make this one of your stops.
 Thanks Steve for the heads up! ;) You will want to watch at least the first episode though so it makes more sense to you!